4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 You definitely need to make time to visit the giant Buddha statue of Bahirawa Kanda.
 Otherwise known as ‘The White Buddha’.

-The White Buddha statue is at top of the Bahirawa Kanda hill and can be reached by walking up or getting a tuk-tuk.
+The White Buddha statue is at the top of Bahirawa Kanda hill, which can be reached by walking up or taking a tuk-tuk.

-This incredibly sculpted statue is 88 feet in height and features Buddha in the seated Nirvana pose.
+This incredibly sculpted statue is 88 feet tall and features Buddha in the seated Nirvana pose.

 Sri Lanka itinerary | 4 week travel guide